ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 The following is a list of module_utils that are packaged with Ansible and a general description of what they do:

-- ArgvParser: Utiliy used to convert a list of arguments to an escaped string compliant with the Windows argument parsing rules.
+- ArgvParser: Utility used to convert a list of arguments to an escaped string compliant with the Windows argument parsing rules.
 - CamelConversion: Utility used to convert camelCase strings/lists/dicts to snake_case.
 - CommandUtil: Utility used to execute a Windows process and return the stdout/stderr and rc as separate objects.
 - FileUtil: Utility that expands on the ``Get-ChildItem`` and ``Test-Path`` to work with special files like ``C:\pagefile.sys``.